The Slithering Shadow: Reception

 Fritz Leiber rated it as one of three of the worst Conan stories, which he said were "repetitious and childish, a self-vitiating brew of pseudo-science, stage illusions, and the 'genuine' supernatural."

+Howard Andrew Jones reviewed the story in 2015 as part of a "Conan Re-Read" series of articles and was more positive.
+He stated that the story is "short, atmospheric, crammed with mystery and action, and doesn’t overstay its welcome."

 Adaptation

 The story was adapted by Roy Thomas, John Buscema and Alfredo Alcala in Savage Sword of Conan #20, then by Fred Van Lente and Guiu Vilanova in Conan the Avenger #13-15 (2015).